Jorge González (musician)

-Jorge Humberto González Ríos (born 6 December 1964) is a Chilean singer-songwriter, best known for being the leader, vocalist, writer and bassist of the band Los Prisioneros, considered by some to be the most popular rock band in the country.
+Jorge Humberto González Ríos (born 6 December 1964) is a Chilean singer-songwriter and producer, best known for being the leader, vocalist, songwriter and bass player of the post-punk band Los Prisioneros, considered by some to be among the most important Latin American bands of all time.

-González recorded six studio albums with Los Prisioneros and five as a solo artist.
-He also formed the Latin electronic project Gonzalo Martínez with fellow musician Dandy Jack, which would become the precursor of the genre known as technocumbia, established with their first and only album released in 1997.
-It became a success in Europe's underground music circuit, mainly in Germany and United Kingdom.
+González rose to fame in the early 1980s when he formed Los Prisioneros with friends Claudio Narea and Miguel Tapia.
+The band quickly gained popularity for their socially conscious lyrics and energetic performances, blending punk, new wave, ska and pop influences, with the band becoming a symbol of resistance during Chile's military dictatorship.
+Los Prisioneros had recorded four studio albums before disbanding in 1992, where González would begin a solo career, with five albums to date.
+Los Prisioneros would reunite for two more studio albums in 2001 before disbanding yet again in 2006.

-After his second period with Los Prisoneros, González formed with his third wife the duet "Los Updates" in 2007, only to disband in 2011 after an extensive Europe tour.
+After the band's disbandment González formed with his wife the musical duo Los Updates in 2007, only to disband in 2011 after an extensive European tour.
+He would resume his solo career, when in February 2015, he collapsed mid-tour due to a cerebral vascular accident.
+After finishing his fifth solo album, he would announce his retirement from live performances in 2016 and spend the next few years recovering before releasing his sixth studio album in 2018.

-In 2014, with the pseudonym "Leonino", he edited for the USA market an English album called Naked Tunes.
-The next year he released a remix of the album called Mixed Feelings.

-In February 2015, he collapsed mid-tour due to a Cerebral Vascular Accident.
-During his Convalescence in Santiago, he released three singles for a then-upcoming album, Trenes.

 Musical biography

-Dissolution of Los Prisioneros
+Disbandment of Los Prisioneros

-In February 1989 Claudio Narea discovered love letters from his bandmate Jorge Gonzáles to his wife.
+In February 1989 Claudio Narea discovered love letters from González to his wife.
 Jorge, also married, admitted adultery, and when Claudio had reconciled with his wife Jorge proposed a threesome.
 Claudio refused and the day after the refusal Jorge attempted suicide by taking himself 16 valium pills and self-injuring.
-In 1990 Narea left the band, and Jorge and Miguel Tapia continued with new members until 1991.
+In 1990 Narea left the band, and Gonzalez and Miguel Tapia continued with new members until 1991.

-In February 1989 Gonzalez finished mixing "Corazones", their fourth and most successful album.
+The same month, Gonzalez finished mixing "Corazones", their fourth and most successful album.
 He stayed in L.A under Gustavo Santaolalla's guidance.
 Back in Chile he started rehearsing for a tour with Claudio Narea and Miguel Tapia.
 One month beforehand Narea quit amid rumours of the love triangle, embarking on a series of interviews with the Prisioneros hating right wing press, blaming his exit from the successful trio on a "sell out" by the band.
 But he later decided to ghostwrite a "tell all" book with a writer from El Mercurio, the main dictatorship newspaper, an unexpected move coming from a musician until then considered a hero.
 In a heavily militarized Chile his juicy story got enhanced with Acid House debauchery (Gonzalez claiming to be the first Latin artist to embrace House and Techno) and colourful tales of drugs and madness.
 The band split and Jorge got signed by EMI UK and embarked on a successful career until he suddenly broke up a multi-million 6-album deal to look for musical freedom, saying goodbye to stardom for almost a decade.
 He became a cult figure for some and a "troubled" character to the mainstream.